HappyRay/testscribe/README.md

 * At any time, removing the tool won't break your existing production code or tests.
 * It's open source with the Apache 2.0 license.

+# Demo
+You can find demos here.
+Feel free to download the demo project and try for yourself.

 # Documentation
 It's capable of handling class instances, exceptions, class methods, mocking inputs, patching dependencies...
 Please see the full documentation here.